flancia-coop/doc.anagora.org/social-coop-cwg.md

 #### prep for March hackathon

 M: Sunday March 22nd.
 Will make another wiki page.
 Less of a clear idea of goals.
 Loomio announcement.
-Bunch of bnnice
+Bunch of nice people come hang out last time.
+We've had more ideas than people so far.

 #### moderation sched for March